AliyTheCoder/AliyTheCoder/README.md

 - 👋 Hi, I’m @AliyTheCoder
-- 👀 I’m interested in: Javascript, WebDev
+- 👀 I’m interested in: Python, HTML and CSS
-- 🌱 I’m currently learning: Javascript
+- 🌱 I’m currently learning: Python
-- 💞️ I’m looking to collaborate on: Beginner JS projects
+- 💞️ I’m looking to collaborate on: Simple Python projects, Webdesign
-- 📫 How to reach me: Cant
+- 📫 How to reach me: Aliy#2086

 <!---
 AliyTheCoder/AliyTheCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.